seasox/website/hugo/content/frontpage/about.md

 weight = 1
 +++

+My name is Jeremy, I am a software developer and you probably don't give a shit about this.
-I will use this site mostly for notes concering coding and stuff I found on the interwebz.
+I will use this site mostly for notes concerning coding and stuff I found on the interwebz.
 I tend to be forgetful from time to time (: